 Over the past 30 years the Institution of Mechanical Engineers (IMechE) has granted some 115 Engineering Heritage Awards (EHA) to celebrate the essential contribution of mechanical engineering to our past and present.
 We believe that the EHA is the most prestigious award that an industrial heritage museum can achieve so it was with great pride that we learned that the Museum’s triple-expansion steam engine of 1895 is to be the latest recipient.

-To celebrate the presentation of this prestigious award the Trustees have agreed that on Sunday 18th March 2018 the Waterworks Museum will be open with all engines and pumps working (in-steam) with FREE ENTRY.
+To celebrate the presentation of this prestigious award the Trustees have agreed that on Bank Holiday Monday 7th May the Waterworks Museum will be open with all engines and pumps working (in-steam) with FREE ENTRY FOR CHILDREN.
 The Museum will be open between 12-4pm.
 The IMechE presentation will be made at 2pm.
 View Heritage Award 2018 poster

 The Worth Mackenzie triple-expansion steam engine was installed in 1895 to replace two ageing beam engines, which had reached the end of their useful lives.
 The new engine fulfilled two functions.
 It pumped untreated water from the River Wye to the water-treatment works at the rate of one million gallons every twelve hours, and re-pumped treated water to a water tower tank.
 From there the water was distributed to Hereford City and the immediate surrounding areas.